-In line with government reforms, GCSE subjects will be examined in the summer of 2025, and may or may not include pieces of controlled assessment.
+In line with government reforms, GCSE subjects will be examined in the summer of 2026, and may or may not include pieces of controlled assessment.
 This is independent work that is undertaken in controlled conditions.
 Different subjects carry different weightings of exams and controlled assessment.
-Our vocational qualifications involve pieces of assessed work that are completed over the entire course.
+Our vocational qualifications involve assessment during fixed time periods in school in exam conditions and exams during summer 2026.